idptools/goose/README.md

 ## How to use GOOSE

 You can use GOOSE from Python.
 There is also most of the functionality in GOOSE available in a [Google Colab notebook](https://colab.research.google.com/drive/1U9B-TfoNEZbbjhPUG5lrMPS0JL0nDB3o?usp=sharing).

+## Python Requirements

+GOOSE requires a minimum Python version of 3.9.
+The primary developers all use MacBooks with Apple Silicon, which only support Python 3.9 or later.
+Because of this, testing Python 3.8 requires us to use a different machine.
+This is fine but does mean we can't find bugs specific to Python 3.8 during regular usage.
+Therefore, we chose to require 3.9 or later as of October 2025.

 ## Installation - GOOSE takes flight!